laurauntner/wikidata-to-cidoc-crm/README.md

 ## Authors Module

-The `authors` script reads a list of Wikidata QIDs from a CSV file and creates RDF triples using CIDOC CRM (eCRM).
+The `authors.py` script reads a list of Wikidata QIDs from a CSV file and creates RDF triples using CIDOC CRM (eCRM).
 It models:

 - `E21_Person` with:
   - `E82_Actor_Appellation` (names)